omrdk/qopenai/README.md

 ## `Description`

-OpenAI plugin for QML or a library for C++ that could be used in Qt-based projects.
+Unofficial OpenAI QML plugin/C++ library that could be used in Qt-based projects.

 ## `Features`